This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - A score with value = 0 is also assigned if passport holders need pre-departure government approval for a visa on arrival, a scenario which is not considered ‘visa-free’.

 For instance, Singapore, which holds the first position on the index, has a record-high visa-free or visa-on-arrival score of 195, as Singaporean passport holders can visit 195 countries without having to obtain prior visa documents.
-This is also why Iceland, which holds the 10th position, has a lower visa-free/visa-on-arrival score of 184 destinations.
+This is also why Estonia and the United States, which hold the 9th position, have a lower visa-free/visa-on-arrival score of 186 destinations.

 It simply refers to a passport with fewer limitations, such as not requiring visas for vacation excursions.
 A powerful passport gives you much flexibility when it comes to travel.
 Many nations will let you enter if you have a strong passport, and you may frequently do so without paying any visa fees.
 For instance, if you hold a European passport, you can travel to any Euro Zone nation without a visa.